mapperr/trk/README.md

     trk a <date> <hours> <description>
-        adds a new entry to the trk file. date is any valid value the "date" command can take, e.g. "-", "today", "yesterday", etc. hours spent must be a number and can be decimal: 1, 4.25, 0.5, etc.
+        adds a new entry to the trk file. date is any valid value the 'date' command can take, e.g. '-', 'today', 'yesterday', etc. hours spent must be a number and can be decimal: 1, 4.25, 0.5, etc.

     trk r [grep_pattern]